faizilham/msc-thesis/main/ch3_related_works.typ

 = Related Works

-In this chapter, we review literatures and other researches related to the usage and utilization analysis problem.
+In this chapter, we review literatures and other researches related to the utilization analysis problem.
 We first look into static analyses in some programming languages that are similar to the utilization analysis.

 == Static analyses similar to the utilization analysis